|As Featured In:|

 Written on May 30, 2012 at 8:11 pm, by Eric Cressey

-In a post a few weeks ago, I made a comment that intrigued quite a few people:
+In a post a while back, I made a comment that intrigued quite a few people:

 I'm always surprised at how much volume it takes to attain a level of fitness, but how little volume it takes to maintain that level of fitness.